Looking Closely at the Growth Curve for Canadian Natural Resources Limited (CNQ)

 CNQ’s Market Performance

-CNQ stocks went up by 2.82% for the week, with a monthly drop of -3.09% and a quarterly performance of 17.03%, while its annual performance rate touched 137.77%.
-The volatility ratio for the week stands at 2.46% while the volatility levels for the past 30 days are set at 3.03% for Canadian Natural Resources Limited.
-The simple moving average for the period of the last 20 days is 2.74% for CNQ stocks with a simple moving average of 40.43% for the last 200 days.
+CNQ stocks went down by -3.00% for the week, with a monthly drop of -2.33% and a quarterly performance of 18.74%, while its annual performance rate touched 129.87%.
+The volatility ratio for the week stands at 3.09% while the volatility levels for the past 30 days are set at 2.79% for Canadian Natural Resources Limited.
+The simple moving average for the period of the last 20 days is -4.06% for CNQ stocks with a simple moving average of 29.85% for the last 200 days.

 Analysts’ Opinion of CNQ